 St Agnes is a picturesque and unspoilt village on the north coast of Cornwall which combines a traditional friendly Cornish atmosphere with a rich history in mining, fishing, schooner building, and harbour trading.

-St Agnes village
+Around St Agnes village

 St Agnes and the surrounding area have a beautiful scenic coastline and stunning beaches, part of the Heritage Coast.
 These provide superb coastal walks boasting spectacular views.